Andy Murray wins in Australia for 1st time since 2017

 The 19-year-old Canadian lost 6-2, 6-4 to 133rd-ranked wild-card entry Maddison Inglis in her first Grand Slam match since her runner-up finish at the U.S. Open.

-Fernandez made 30 unforced errors, dropped her serve three times and hit only eight winners on 1573 Arena against Inglis, who converted her third match point to complete her very first win in the main draw of a major.

-“Today was just not a good day.
-Too many mistakes,” Fernandez said.

-The venue and the vibe were a long way from her run to the final against Emma Raducanu at Flushing Meadows.
-Raducanu was scheduled to play later Tuesday against 2017 U.S. Open champion Sloane Stephens.
+The venue and the vibe were a long way from her run to the final against Emma Raducanu at Flushing Meadows last September.

+Raducanu fared better in her debut at the Australian Open.
+The 17th-seeded Briton beating 2017 U.S. Open champion Sloane Stephens 6-0, 2-6, 6-1 in a seesawing night match that brought the Day 2 program to a close.

 Third-seeded Garbiñe Muguruza, meanwhile, kept a perfect streak intact when she won her first-round match at the Australian Open for the 10th straight time, beating No. 77-ranked Clara Burel 6-3, 6-4.